kyaroch/kyaroch.github.io/_drafts/2016-09-19-state-presidential-vote-dispersion.md

 {% endhighlight %}

-Since pandas incorporates the data visualization library [matplotlib](http://matplotlib.org/index.html), we can also make a plot rather easily.
+Since pandas incorporates the data visualization library [matplotlib](http://matplotlib.org/index.html), we can also plot the data rather easily.
 We'll be doing this a few times, so I'll define a method:

 {% highlight python %}
 import matplotlib.pyplot as plt